-Whilst not all narcissists change their name, a fair chunk do.
+Have you known a narcissist to change their name?
+Whilst not all narcissists change their name, many do.
 And some may change their name multiple times throughout their lives.

-Once you understand how narcissists operate, it’s clear what benefits they gain from changing their name.
-Here’s the main reasons why some narcissists change their name…
+Once you understand how narcissists operate, it’s clear what they gain from changing their name.
+Here’s why some narcissists change their name…

 Please Watch The Following Short Video To Aid Your Understanding…